 That’s it!
 With these few steps, you’ll have your embroidery journal set up and ready to go for 2022!
 You can of course organize your journal in whatever way you prefer for yourself, but this is how I’ve set mine up over the past two years and it’s worked quite well.

 If you found this post interesting, then don’t forget to check out the rest of my series on how to create your own embroidery journal.
+You can also find an all in one in-depth embroidery journal guide on Etsy.
 I also frequently share tips & tricks on my Instagram and TikTok on how to maintain your own embroidery journal.
 If you’re lucky, you might even get to see a sneak peek of any current pieces that I’m working on!